EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-iterate-and-retrieve-a-multi_index-table.md

 };
 ```

-The steps below show how to iterate and retrieve a multi index table.
+The steps below show how to iterate and retrieve a multi-index table.

-1. Add to the above multi index example contract an action `print` which gets as parameter an acount name
+1. Add to the above multi-index example contract an action `print` which gets as parameter an acount name

 ```cpp
 [[eosio::action]] void print( name user );